xinyuelxy/Fairness-Testing-of-Autonomous-Driving-Systems-deprecated/README.md

 ### 2. RQ2 Fairness in Different Scenarios (RQ2_partitioned)

-In this section, we present the structured label information for RQ2 - Fairness in Different Scenarios ("RQ2_partitioned" directory).
+In this section, we present the classified and structured label information for RQ2 - Fairness in Different Scenarios ("RQ2_partitioned" directory).
 The labels has been categorized based on the classified dataset in "Dataset" part explained in the previous dataset introduction.
 The directory structure is as follows:

 ```
 RQ2_partitioned